 Here are some tips that can help you ace the CR questions on the GMAT exam:

-When you read the question, you must start thinking about the category or the type (mentioned above) which the CR question falls under.
+When you read the question, you must start thinking about the category or the type (mentioned above) that the CR question falls under.
 This will help you figure out exactly what must you be looking for in your answer choices.
-It is important that the candidate reads the question to find the assumption of the argument if the CR question is of Type I, 2 or 3.
+It is important that the candidate reads the question to find the assumption of the argument if the CR question is of Type 1, 2, or 3.

 In all CR questions, GMAT gives one correct answer and four other tempting and potentially confusing statements.
 The extreme or absolute choices given are clearly a red flag, hence do not choose them.
-Avoid answer choices which contain words like only, never, best, worst, all or none; they are most of the times incorrect.
+Avoid answer choices that contain words like only, never, best, worst, all, or none; they are most of the time incorrect.

 Everything that you need to know to answer the question is given in the passage.
 There is no reason to choose something that isn’t given in the passage.
 If the answer is off-topic or addresses a tangential issue, then that might be a red flag.

 Here’s the ascending order of the time a typical examinee spends on the three categories in the Verbal Section:

 As you practice with this breakdown in mind, your key focus should be to improve your speed and the quality of your attention.